StanfordGeospatialCenter/Map4Nepal_Resources/ReadMe.md

 #Mapping4Nepal@Stanford Introductory Workshops
 I'll be updating this page as I schedule new workshops to introduce volunteers to the basics of using the [Humanitarian OpenStreetMap Task Manager](http://tasks.hotosm.org/) and [Tomnod](http://www.tomnod.com/campaign/nepal_earthquake_2015/map/3f8x29y15) to contribute to relief mapping for Nepal.

 ###The first Introduction to OpenStreetMap.org and the Task Manager was VERY successful, tonight.
 I will be holding additional workshop sessions on the following schedule:

-###Tuesday April 28th, from noon to 1pm
-at the Stanford Geospatial Center Teaching Corner in Branner Earth Science Library.
-Please RSVP at this link: https://www.eventbrite.com/e/map4nepal-introduction-to-openstreetmap-and-relief-mapping-tickets-16760240330

 ###Wednesday, April 29th, from 5pm to 6pm
 at the Stanford Geospatial Center Teaching Corner in Branner Earth Science Library.
 Please RSVP at this link: http://www.eventbrite.com/e/map4nepal-introduction-to-openstreetmap-and-relief-mapping-tickets-16763516128